Mindoro bleeding-heart: Distribution and habitat

 The Mindoro bleeding-heart dove is endemic to the island of Mindoro in the Philippines.
 It typically dwells in lowlands at an altitude of 400 m, but has been noted at 750–800 m.
-It has only been observed in 4 regions of the island since 1980, as deforestation has dwindled its preferred habitat of closed-canopy primary forest.
-These regions are Puerto Galera, MUFRC Experimental Forest, Siburan, and Mounts Iglit–Baco Natural Park, but scientists believe other populations may be scattered in other localities.
+It has only been observed in four regions of the island since 1980, as deforestation has dwindled its preferred habitat of closed-canopy primary forest.
+These regions are Puerto Galera, MUFRC Experimental Forest, Siburan, and Mounts Iglit–Baco Natural Park, but scientists believe other populations may be scattered in other localities including a non-confirmed sighting in Mount Calavite in 2013.
 This bird favors dry forest floors overrun with bamboos and rattans, occasionally dotted with limestone outcrops and boulders.
 It has also been observed near pools of dry riverbeds that exist on more leveled forest floors without as many rocks.

 This dove is thought to be sedentary instead of migratory, but it is uncertain if it engages in altitudinal, seasonal or nomadic movements.
 It runs from danger and only flees from predators via brief flight when absolutely necessary.